 - Only the owner of a particular private key can initiate the signature calculation

-Each server is supported by tamper resistant hardware boxes, so-called Hardware Security Modules (HSMs), and all secure calculations and verifications are carried out entirely by and in an HSM.
-This is very much like payment card transactions are being authorised by banks.
+Each server is supported by tamper-resistant hardware boxes, and so-called Hardware Security Modules (HSMs).
+All secure calculations and verifications are carried out entirely by and in an HSM.
+This is very much like payment card transactions are authorized by banks.

 PKI becomes transparent

-First of all, once a user is properly identified and registered, his private key pair is generated by the signature server - and never leaves it - and the signature server can have a certificate issued at the Certificate Authority (CA).
-The CA ONLY issues such certificates for signature servers that are associated and adhere to the same kind of solution and security level.
-Thus all applications for which this Infrastructure is used will in principle be able to recognise if a received signature from another user has been generated on a security server rather than a chipcard or even worse, in software.
+Firstly, once a user is properly identified and registered, his private key pair is generated by the signature server - and never leaves it - and the signature server can have a certificate issued by the Certificate Authority (CA).
+The CA ONLY issues such certificates for signature servers that are associated with and adhere to the same kind of solution and security level.
+Thus all applications for which this Infrastructure is used will, in principle, be able to recognize if a received signature from another user has been generated on a secure server rather than a chipcard or, even worse, in software.

 Certificate expiry/revocation is no longer an issue

-With the central signer approach, revocation becomes a non-issue, except for a very short clearing period.
-Indeed, with the central signer approach, the millisecond a certificate is revoked by the CA, the central signature server is informed by the CA, so requests from the user to sign with his private key are no longer honoured.
-So again, if the CA used in conjunction with a central signer solution issues certificates only on public keys where the private key is stored with an authorised central signature server, you no longer need blacklists.
-Indeed, when you receive a digital signature generated by the central signature server, you know the private key used to generate must have been valid at the time the signature was generated!
+With the remote signing approach, revocation becomes a non-issue, except for a very short clearing period.
+Indeed, with this approach, the CA revokes the millisecond of a certificate, and the central signature server is informed by the CA, so requests from the user to sign with his private key are no longer honored.
+So again, if the CA used in conjunction with a central signer solution issues certificates only on public keys where the private key is stored with an authorized central signature server, you no longer need blocklists.
+Indeed, when you receive a digital signature generated by the central signature server, you know the private key used to generate it must have been valid at the time the signature was generated!

-Back in 1999, EU legislation was put in place for solutions where a digital signature could have the same legal value as a handwritten signature, provided a number of conditions were satisfied.
-One of these were that a Secure Signature Creation Device (SSCD) was used, and the only solution anticipated was a chipcard.
-Meanwhile we have learned that central signature server solutions are much more appropriate.
-There are now nationwide deployments in countries across Europe and the Middle East that are highly successful, with more than 60% of all citizens, in some countries, using the solution on an almost daily basis.
-This has been widely recognised in the EU Commission and regulation now allows for a central signature server as a Secure Signature Creation Device (SSCD).
+EU regulation on electronic ID and transactions provides a framework where a digital signature has the same legal value as a handwritten signature, provided several conditions are satisfied.
+One of these was a Secure Signature Creation Device (SSCD) was used.
+There are now nationwide deployments in countries across Europe and the Middle East that are highly successful, with more than 60% of all citizens, in some countries using such solutions almost daily.
+The technical standards behind such regulations are provided by bodies such as CEN and ETSI.